charlieroses/charlieroses/markdownfiles/blog/2020-07-17_phillystartup.md

 The group project had three parts and we had an hour to do it.
 The first two parts related to formatting data and getting information in a spreadsheet.
-The third part was to create a two slide powerpoint explaining the Excel function, `vLookup`, to 3rd graders.
+The third part was to create a two slide PowerPoint explaining the Excel function, `vLookup`, to 3rd graders.
 Since I have the most teaching experience, I was delegated part 3.
 I ended up making a cute slideshow about tables and [Minecraft](minecraft.net) touching upon the concepts of fetching data and computers